mtnvencenzo/dapr-stack/.github/SECURITY.md

 - 💥 **Proof-of-concept or exploit code** (if possible)
 - 🎯 **Impact of the issue**, including how an attacker might exploit the issue

-## 📞 Response Timeline

-- **Initial Response**: Within 48 hours of receiving your report
-- **Status Update**: Within 7 days with a more detailed response
-- **Resolution**: We aim to resolve critical issues within 30 days

-## 🏆 Recognition

-We believe in acknowledging security researchers who help improve our security:

-- 📝 **Security Advisory**: We will credit you in the security advisory (unless you prefer to remain anonymous)
-- 🎖️ **Hall of Fame**: Recognition in our security contributors list

 ## 🔐 Security Best Practices